OldSchoolNewWorld/OSNW-WPF-Custom-Dialog-Models/Models/README.md

 ### Hosted Dialog

-A `DialogHost` creates a layer of abstraction between its underlying `HostedDialogWindow` and the consuming assembly.Unlike a window in a DLL, *no* public features of `System.Windows.Window` are reachable by the consuming application/assembly unless exposed by the hosting object.
+A `DialogHost` creates a layer of abstraction between its underlying `HostedDialogWindow` and the consuming assembly.
+Unlike a window in a DLL, *no* public features of `System.Windows.Window` are reachable by the consuming application/assembly unless exposed by the hosting object.